Images can be used on any page in a variety of ways, but there are certain guidelines to follow depending on how and where the image is used.

 For example, let's say you have a staff page full of head shots.
 You plan on using them at 80 x 120, but why not upload them at 240 x 360 in case you want to use a larger version of a photo in some other way on another page?

 The Hero Region has several options for image sizes.

 If you are placing an image in one or more of the Home Page Columns, and you want the image to fill the width of the section, that image should be saved at 500 pixels wide.

 The actual space is smaller, but the image will scale down to the maximum width of the space.
 You can size an image smaller in the space, and the text will wrap around it.

 If you are using the Card Slider Snippet, those images are 250 x 250 pixels, square, so upload them at 500 x 500.

 Where Can I Find Images?

-You can find many high-quality images on the Stony Brook University Flickr site, and all of these images are available for you to download and use.
+You can find many high-quality images on the Stony Brook University Digital Assets site, and all of these images are available for you to download and use.